Michael Jackson's Thriller (music video): Legacy

+Rereleases and adaptations

-In 2017, the video made its debut in a newly restored 3D version at the 74th annual Venice Film Festival, accompanied by the Making of Michael Jackson's Thriller documentary, also newly remastered.
-It was also screened at the Toronto International Film Festival, followed by a US premiere at the Grauman's Chinese Theatre.
+In 2017, remastered versions of Thriller (in 3D) and the documentary were played at the 74th annual Venice Film Festival.
+Thriller was also screened at the Toronto International Film Festival, followed by a US premiere at the Grauman's Chinese Theatre.
 It was remastered in IMAX 3D for a limited engagement in 2018, preceding screenings of The House With a Clock in Its Walls in North America for its first week.

-A Hollywood production company attempted to turn Jackson's song "Billie Jean", which is also featured on Jackson's Thriller album, into a feature film, but no plans were completed.
-In 2009, Jackson sold the Thriller rights to the Nederlander Organization to stage a Broadway musical based on the video.
+In 2009, Jackson sold the Michael Jackson's Thriller rights to the Nederlander Organization to stage a Broadway musical based on the video.
+In 2024, Netflix, Universal Pictures and Illumination released an animated short, Sing: Thriller, that combines Thriller with characters from the animated film franchise Sing.

-The video game Plants vs. Zombies by PopCap Games contained a reference to the Thriller music video in its original releases from May 2009 (a month before Jackson's death) until it was removed in July 2010.
-The "Dancing Zombie" enemy was originally resembled Jackson dressed in his Thriller outfit and the "Backup Dancer Zombies" that surrounded the Dancing Zombie resembled the backup dancers from the part of Thriller where Jackson turns onto a zombie.
-The description of the Dancing Zombie in the game paraphrased the disclaimer at the end of Thriller.
-In 2010, Jackson's estate objected to the Jackson zombie in the game.
-PopCap agreed to remove the Thriller zombies and replace them with generic disco-dancing zombies.
-The changes applied starting with the Game of the Year edition and all future releases since.

-The Thriller dance is performed in major cities around the world; the largest zombie dance included 12,937 dancers, in Mexico City.
-Thriller is popular on YouTube, which hosts user-submitted videos of reenactments of the dance.
-A YouTube video of more than 1,500 prisoners performing the dance attracted 14 million views by 2010.

 Litigation

 In 2009, Landis sued Jackson in a dispute over royalties for the video, saying Jackson had failed to pay him 50% of the proceeds.
 The lawsuit was settled in 2012 for an undisclosed amount.
 In 2013, Landis said: "My deal was with Michael's company and Michael's company was mismanaged ...
 I was suing him for 14 years."

-Ola Ray also complained of problems collecting royalties.
-At first, she blamed Jackson, but apologized to him in 1997.
-However, Ray sued Jackson on May 6, 2009, less than two months before his death on June 25.
-In 2013, she settled with the Jackson estate for $75,000.
+Ray sued Jackson's estate for unpaid royalties in May 2009, one month before his death.
+In 2013, she settled for $75,000.
+The 2009 video game Plants vs. Zombies by PopCap Games contained enemies resembling the zombie Jackson until Jackson's estate objected in 2010.